simonsobs/sotrplib/README.md

 3. Use input maps to get the map extent and time map, then make gaussian noise realization and inject sources via `sim_config.yaml`

 Running the `trp_pipeline.py` script with the `--sim` argument will perform number 1.
 The `--sim-config` argument should give the path to the sim config yaml file.
-The `--simulated-transient-database` argument can be passed pointing to a premade database of transient sources (see for example `tests/act_depth1_transient_sims/generate_transients_for_act.py`).
+The `--simulated-transient-database` argument can be passed pointing to a premade database of transient sources (see for example `scripts/act_depth1_transient_sims/generate_transients_for_act.py`).
-To inject transients from the config file, use `--inject-transients`.
+To inject transients from the config file, use `--inject-transients`, otherwise only the static sources will be injected.
 If you want to inject transients directly into real maps (i.e. 2. from above) , you can use the `--inject-transients` argument without running `--sim`.
 The final option, which reads in the real maps but then generates gaussian sims using that geometry and time map, one can run in `--sim` mode with `--inject-transients`  and `--use-map-geometry` .